atsushieno/ktmidi/docs/HACKING.md

 ## Continuous Integration

-At this state, we use GitHub Actions to verify builds, and publish Maven packages to Maven Central via SonaType, as well as GitHub Packages (supplemental).
+At this state, we use GitHub Actions to verify builds, and publish Maven packages to Maven Central via SonaType.
 It is maintained by @atsushieno.
-Pull requests are built as well, and release pipelines run by git tags (though it is manually released at Nexus Repository Manager at this state).
+Pull requests are built as well, and release pipelines run by git tags (though it is manually released at Nexus Repository Manager).

-Builds are run on ubuntu-20.04 machine, and that brings in some limitations e.g. we don't really support platform native libraries even if they are needed.
+Builds run on ubuntu-20.04 machine, and they bring in some limitations e.g. we don't really support platform native libraries even if they are needed.
 It is partly due to an issue in the build infrastructure: https://github.com/atsushieno/ktmidi/issues/13